-- The past PLGS experience was reviewed.
+- A review of all relevant design basis stress reports was performed for PLGS plant components that possess a Class 1 fatigue analysis.
+Fatigue-susceptible locations from design stress analysis reports were identified.
+Class 1 piping locations with cumulative fatigue usage factors (CUFs) greater than 0.5 were identified as possible locations.
+Where there were multiple locations on a line that satisfied these requirements, the highest CUF location was selected.
+High CUF locations from stress analysis reports are rarely seen to fail, as they are typically calculated to satisfy the code compliance (i.e. CUF smaller than 1) rather than estimating the CUF as close to reality as possible, resulting in very conservative estimates. - An additional review was also performed to evaluate thermal fatigue effects not included in the original plant design.
+Non-design thermal loads have received considerable attention after some Class 1 fatigue failures in the LWR community.
+A review of the CANDU 6 design using the EPRI/MRP-146 thermal cycling screening methodology indicated that the PLGS design has a relatively low propensity for thermal-fatigue of normally-stagnant branch lines.
+Two possible locations of mixing tees along the return D2O line to the HTS were identified for potential thermal fatigue mixing effects. - CANDU industry experience with fatigue failures was also reviewed.
+The review shows that only a very small number of thermal fatigue failures have occurred in the Class 1 piping of CANDU generating stations.
+All of these fatigue failures were either at or downstream of the thermal mixing tee connecting the D2O feed pump outlet lines to the HTS.
+The cause of these failures was mostly due to vibration and thermal mixing.
+The thermal mixing tee experience is consistent with the findings of the thermal screening discussed in the previous bullet. - The past PLGS experience was reviewed.
 No fatigue failures have occurred in the HTS at PLGS.
 Some vibration problems have been encountered in some Pressure and Inventory Control System (P&IC) lines, which is identical to the location of some failures that have occurred in other CANDU plants.
 PLGS has taken measures to reduce vibration levels in those lines, but these lines are nevertheless identified for fatigue monitoring. - The adverse effect of reactor water environment on fatigue was evaluated.
-The worst environmental location was identified to be the hot leg of the HTS.
+The worst environmental location was identified to be hot-leg of the HTS.
 Although PLGS chemistry specifications minimize the environmental effect under normal operating conditions, it was assessed that oxygen levels can be very high during the initial part of the warm-up transient, potentially resulting in a high environmental fatigue multiplication factor.
 PLGS has modified its warm-up procedures to minimize dissolved oxygen and, hence, the detrimental environmental effect.